scrapinghub/splash/docs/scripting-ref.rst

 **Returns:** ``ok, reason`` pair.
 If ``ok`` is nil, error happened and ``reason`` contains an error description.

+**Async:** yes, but only when an URL of a remote resource is passed.

 :ref:`splash-autoload` allows to execute JavaScript code at each page load.
 :ref:`splash-autoload` doesn't doesn't execute the passed JavaScript code itself.
 To execute some code once, *after* page is loaded